djlampert/PyHSPF/README.txt

 usage.

-The preprocessing modules contain classes to automate extraction of climate data from various databases including the National Solar Radiation Database (NSRDB), Global Historical Climate Network Daily (GHCND), Global Summary of the Day (GSOD), the NCDC Hourly Precipitation Database (DSI-3240), and the National Water Information System (NWIS).
+The preprocessing modules contain classes to automate extraction of data from various databases including the National Solar Radiation Database (NSRDB), Global Historical Climate Network Daily (GHCND), Global Summary of the Day (GSOD), the NCDC Hourly Precipitation Database (DSI-3240), the National Water Information System (NWIS), and the National Hydrography Dataset Plus Version 2 (NHDPlus).
+The data extractors and calculators can be used independently of the HSPF classes.
-The preprocessing modules can calculate daily or hourly reference evapotranspiration time series using the ASCE Penman-Monteith Equation, a major difference from other databases available for HSPF.
-The climate data extractors/Penman calculator can be used completely outside HSPF.

 Core Dependencies:
 Python Programming Language Version 3